 Diagnosis of LPR

-To diagnose LPR, your ENT specialist takes a history of your symptoms and performs a complete physical examination.
+To diagnose LPR, your ENT specialist will conduct a thorough medical history, evaluate symptoms, and perform a complete physical examination.

 Sometimes, additional tests are needed, such as: